-The Bolia Design Awards 2019 counted 500 different design proposals from all over the world.
-Applicants from Canada, Taiwan, Israel, Russia, Vietnam, The United Arab Emirates, Germany, Norway and many more.
-All with their own interpretation of new Scandinavian design.
+Bolia Design Awards 2019 counted more than 500 different design proposals from all over the world.
+Creative minds from Canada, Taiwan, Israel, Russia, Vietnam, The United Arab Emirates, Germany, Norway and many more shared their personal take on New Scandinavian Design.

 Marbled salts by Roxane Lahidji, France